Ludovic Obraniak: Çaykur Rizespor

 In January 2015, he was loaned to Turkish Süper Lig club Çaykur Rizespor for the remainder of the season.
 Bremen granted them also a buy-out option for summer 2015.
 He made his league debut against Galatasaray on 25 January 2015.

 Maccabi Haifa

 On 27 August 2015, he signed for Israeli Premier League giants Maccabi Haifa, After passing a medical test, he signed a two-year contract worth €400,000 per year.
-On 12 September, Obraniak made his debut against Bnei Sakhnin FC.
+On 12 September, Obraniak made his debut against Bnei Sakhnin.

 On 24 May 2016, he scored the winning goal in the 2015–16 Israel State Cup final, against Maccabi Tel Aviv.
 On 17 August 2016, Obraniak was released from Maccabi Haifa after one year.

 Retirement

 On 4 October 2018, he announced his retirement as a player from football.

 International career

 Obraniak made an appearance for the France under-21 squad; however, since it was not a match for points FIFA did not consider him permanently capped.
 This was later confirmed by FIFA's decision to remove the age limit on nationality switches of players who had only been capped at youth level.

 Due to having Polish roots through his grandfather, Zygmunt Obraniak who was from Pobiedziska in Poznań County, the player became the subject of interest from the Poland national football team and applied for citizenship of the country.
 Since his grandfather had never renounced Polish citizenship, according to Polish laws Obraniak's citizenship did not need to be granted by the Polish government but simply verified by the Masovian voivode.
 Obraniak was confirmed as a Polish citizen on 5 June 2009.

 On 23 July 2009, he was officially called up to the Poland team by coach Leo Beenhakker for the squad's friendly against Greece, where Obraniak scored both goals in the match making a 2–0 victory for Poland.

 He played in all three games for Poland at Euro 2012.